 The research team conducted an experimental study online with 178 participants, who completed established questionnaires designed to assess attachment anxiety and avoidance, loneliness, self-esteem, and the emotional need to belong.

 The researchers asked one set of participants to think of someone they could trust.
-And requested other set of participants to think of someone they barely know.
+And requested another set of participants to think of someone they barely know.

 Significantly, the results showed that participants thinking about someone they were close to were less likely to anthropomorphize the objects compared with participants who thought about an acquaintance.